 I managed to make it all of 5 months before upgrading that light.
 An upgrade to an AquaIllumination AI Prime 16HD was always in the cards.
 Budget and simplicity are important, but so is control and having the right tool for the job.
 The stock light is simply too limiting, even for a beginner (perhaps especially so).

 Cliff notes version – the AI Prime 16HD is a great light!
 In conjunction with the myAI app, intensity and color can be dialed in to almost any imagined palate.
-For those lighting a nano reef tank, this is a great lighting solution.
+This is a great lighting solution for those lighting a nano reef tank.

 In this review, I’ll go through the specs and dimensions, give an overview of the software setup and control, discuss my use and profile on our Fluval EVO, and present the final pros and cons of this LED marine light.